 Why go stargazing in San Pedro de Atacama?

-But what is so special about Stargazing in San Pedro de Atacama?
+But what is so special about the Atacama Desert Stargazing in San Pedro?
 With the Atacama Desert being one of the driest places in the world, the area around San Pedro de Atacama is an astronomers dream.
 Due to the altitude and the dryness of the area, there is hardly any air pollution and views are uninterrupted.
 What more could you wish for when you spend the night under the stars in Northern Chile?